mathewgomas-alfred/mathewgomas.io/reference_manual/import_animation.rst

 Step
    The amount of frames to input for each imported frame.
 For importing a 6 fps animation into a 24 fps animation, you will need to set this to 24 / 6 = 4.
 This will ensure the playback speed stays the same.
 Source FPS
    This displays what Krita thinks the fps of the input is with the current timing settings.
-You can use this to make sure that the input you made is correct with the input
+You can use this to make sure that the input you made is correct with the FPS of your document.

 .. _import_video_animation:

 Import video file
 -----------------

+Video import allows you to import a sample of a video file as an animated paint layer.

 .. image:: /images/animation/import_video.png